bitcoin-dot-org/Bitcoin.org/_includes/ref_intro.md

 consensus, its security is weakened or destroyed.
-The cause of the divergence doesn't matter: it could be a bug in your program, it could be an [error in this documentation][errors in docs] which you implemented as described, or it could be you do everything right but the majority software on the network [behaves unexpectedly][v0.8 chain fork].
+The cause of the divergence doesn't matter: it could be a bug in your program, it could be an [error in this documentation][errors in docs] which you implemented as described, or it could be you do everything right but other software on the network [behaves unexpectedly][v0.8 chain fork].
 The specific cause will not matter to the users of your software whose wealth is lost.

-The only correct specification of consensus behavior is the actual program behavior of the majority software on the network.
+The only correct specification of consensus behavior is the actual behavior of programs on the network which maintain consensus.
 As that behavior is subject to arbitrary inputs<!--noref--> in a large variety of unique environments, it cannot ever be fully documented here or anywhere else.